TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/optiflash/optiflash.md

 To make execution from external flash safe and secure, some additional functionality is required.
 However, these necessary functions also have an impact on performance.

-## OpTI-Flash
+## OptiFlash Technology

-OpTI-Flash is an ecosystem of patented hardware IP, software tools and drivers which aims to at least overcomes all of the previously described generic challenges.
+OptiFlash technology is an ecosystem of patented hardware IP, software tools and drivers which aims to at least overcomes all of the previously described generic challenges.

-The following diagram shows the OpTI-Flash ecosystem.
+The following diagram shows the OptiFlash technology ecosystem.

 \imageStyle{optiflash_entire.png,width:70%}
-\image html optiflash_entire.png "OpTI-Flash Ecosystem"
+\image html optiflash_entire.png "OptiFlash technology Ecosystem"

-AM263Px is 1st device that comes with OpTI-Flash and is next in series with AM263x.
+AM263Px is 1st device that comes with OptiFlash technology and is next in series with AM263x (AM263x does not have OptiFlash technology).

-Following is a representative diagram of AM263x device which does not have OpTI-Flash.
+Following is a representative diagram of AM263x device which does not have OptiFlash technology.

 \imageStyle{am263x_hardware_arch.png,width:50%}
 \image html am263x_hardware_arch.png "Communicating with external flash in AM263x device"

 Here, external flash is communicated over QSPI.
 Any data read/write is being forwarded to QSPI IP.

-Coming text will explain how OpTI-Flash is addressing all the previous concerns and new features that are introduced with it.
+Coming text will explain how OptiFlash technology is addressing all the previous concerns and new features that are introduced with it.

 ### XIP Performance.

-With OpTI-Flash the following hardware blocks has been introduced for XIP performance.
+With OptiFlash technology the following hardware blocks has been introduced for XIP performance.

 \imageStyle{am263px_perf.png,width:50%}
-\image html am263px_perf.png "AM2x devices with OpTI-Flash.
+\image html am263px_perf.png "AM2x devices with OptiFlash technology.
 Blocks marked in RED are specifically put to improve XIP performance."

 #### OSPI